 You don’t have to be an athlete to catch it - athlete’s foot can affect anyone!

-Athlete’s foot (tinea pedis) is a fungal skin infection of the feet caused, primarily, by fungi called as dermatophytes.
+Athlete’s foot (tinea pedis) is a fungal skin infection of the feet caused, primarily, by fungi called dermatophytes.
 They thrive in warm and moist environments, such as changing rooms and showers, shoes and socks or sweaty feet.
 That's why they feel right at home between your toes but can also affect the soles and sides of your feet.

 Athlete’s foot symptoms